xmos/lib_sw_pll/README.rst

 Overview
 ********

-This library contains software that, together with the `xcore.ai` application PLL, provides a PLL that will generate a clock that is phase-locked to an input clock.
+This library provides software that, together with the `xcore.ai` application PLL, provides a PLL that will generate a clock that is phase-locked to an input clock.

 It supports both Look Up Table (LUT) and Sigma Delta Modulated (SDM) Digitally Controlled